Starship Troopers: Invasion: Production

 Edward Neumeier, writer of the three previous films in the series, and Casper Van Dien, actor playing the protagonist Johnny Rico in the first and the third film, are attached as executive producers.
 According to Neumeier, he was allowed to have as much impact as he wished in his consulting role but his involvement ended up rather limited.
 Once the script was finished, it took about a year-and-a-half to complete the film.
 If the film was successful, there was a possibility of further sequels by the same creative team.

-The characters of Johnny Rico, Carl Jenkins, and Carmen Ibanez make a return; despite some pre-release rumors to the contrary, they are not voiced by their respective actors from the previous installments.
+The characters of Johnny Rico, Carl Jenkins, and Carmen Ibanez return from the original Starship Troopers; despite some pre-release rumors to the contrary, all three roles were recast with new actors rather than the original cast.

 The recording was done at Seraphim Digital in Houston, Texas.
 Several of the actors that were in the film also did the motion capture for several of the characters.

 A mobile game that acts as a prequel to the series, called Starship Troopers: Invasion – Mobile Infantry, was released worldwide via the App Store on November 13, 2012.